-For example, in Kuala Lumpur, Malaysia temperatures during the day can reach 35 degree Celsius while in Chuping (which is in the northernmost state) temperatures have even reached 40 degree Celsius on some occasions.
+For example, in Kuala Lumpur, Malaysia temperatures during the day can reach 35 degrees Celsius while in Chuping (which is in the northernmost state) temperatures have even reached 40 degrees Celsius on some occasions.

 On the other hand, the World Meteorological Organization named Bangkok, Thailand the hottest city in the world in 2016.
 The situation is further compounded by the fact that it is humid and temperatures are high all through the year except later January and early February when they drop a bit.

-What’s more, temperatures remain high even in the night.
+What’s more, temperatures remain high even at night.
 This heat is bound to worry anyone with intentions to visit or even live in Asia.
 Those intending to visit or live in the urban areas, need to worry because of the pollution.

 However, it is possible for people to mitigate the hot and humid weather by purchasing or in the case of tourists, renting portable air conditioners.
 As a matter of fact, having a portable air conditioner can greatly improve one’s overall experience in Southeast Asia.